-The Committee did not meet in 2013.
+The Committee met two times in 2014.

 The Committee's principal function is to exercise, when necessary between board meetings, the Board's powers to direct our business and affairs.

 Compensation Committee Interlocks and Insider Participation

 None of the members of the Management Development and Compensation Committee is a current or former officer or employee of Kimberly-Clark.
 No interlocking relationship exists between the members of our Board of Directors or the Management Development and Compensation Committee and the board of directors or compensation committee of any other company.